samergul/EmployeeMangementSystem/Git-step-by-step:-Part-3.md

 [< Return to Part 2](https://github.com/GSoft-SharePoint/Dynamite/wiki/Git-step-by-step:-Part-2)
 ##Basic remote operations

 Git is great when you want to work offline and still be able to commit some changes and work on multiple things in parallel.
-However, in the end you want to share your changes with your colleagues through the "central" repositories hosted on Github.
+However, in the end you want to share your changes with your colleagues through the "central" repository hosted on Github.

 ###Sharing your changes with your colleagues: fetching, pulling and pushing